AWildLeon/pbs-docker/README.md

 This Dockerfile build a Proxmox Backup Server image.

-It is used on my production environnement.
+It is used on my production environment.

 ## Defaults volumes